Residence permit - skilled workers with vocational training

 • Proof of the current monthly costs for the flat:

-• for rented flats, a current confirmation from the landlord or bank statements showing the amount of rent
+• for rented flats, a current confirmation from the landlord or bank statements showing the rent amount

 • for owner-occupied flats, proof of loan instalments and monthly housing benefit.